 Scholarly Commons Citation

 Gostin, Lawrence O. and Lucey, Daniel, "A Yellow Fever Epidemic: A New Global Health Emergency?"
 (2016).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1776.
+1776.